particleist/inventingcarrots/inventing_carrots_merged.md

-A) Any nominated piece of software will have to include a full test suite covering all foreseen use cases, and have been reviewed by one person other than the author prior to being committed.
+A) Any nominated piece of software will have to include a full test suite covering all foreseen use cases, and have been reviewed by one person other than the author.
+Quality of the test suite should be taken into consideration for the evaluation of the submissions.

 B) Any nominated piece of software will have to be fully documented (whether in a note, TWiki, etc.) including, where appropriate, clear